pavelpereverzev/kolba/README.md

 app = TestWidget()
 ```
 >[!NOTE]
-> Here `iface` and `PyQt5` elements are imported in order to make script run from Kolba.
+> Here `iface` and `PyQt` elements are imported in order to make script run from Kolba.

-Copy and paste it to a blank Python script file and name it like `my_widget.py`.
+Copy and paste the code above to a blank Python script file and name it like `my_widget.py`.
 In order to update contents of script list in Kolba widget, a blue refresh button should be pressed.
-Finally, a double click on script will execute it.
+Finally, a doubleclick on script will execute it.
 Same thing can be achieved in by selecting script in a list and pressing a ▶︎ button.

 Kolba is actually runs a Python script file the same way like in QGIS Python console editor.
 But it also passes additional variables with running code.
 They are:
 * **wrapper** - Kolba instance